 Dying Light 2 Story

-The sequel takes place after the events of the first game and has the player controlling a new protagonist, Aiden Caldwell, an infected survivor whose extraordinary dexterity and combat abilities prove useful for gaining allies and influencing the world around him.
+The sequel takes place after the events of the first game and has the player controlling a new protagonist, Aiden Caldwell, an infected survivor whose extraordinary skills and combat abilities prove useful for gaining allies and influencing the world around him.
 This time around, Techland is investing more resources in developing the game’s story, which was largely forgettable in the original.
 This includes granting players the option to select from multiple dialogue options when speaking to other characters, with each resulting in a different outcome.

 This means players can expect to make a lot of tough decisions that will be expressed visually in The City’s environments.
 Bargaining with a militaristic group for some of their water supply may keep denizens alive at the cost of having more soldiers patrol and monitor The City.
 Aligning yourself with a group of rebels could result in less corruption inside The City’s walls but also lead to Aiden becoming a bigger target for enemies.